yfann/TechGuidence/books/Streaming systems/windowing.md

             + Due to extended window lifetimes, more buffering of data is required.
         + Completeness
             + watermark

++ windows are materialized as the watermark passes the end of the window
+    + event time window

 ## fixed time window
 + time-based aggregations